kcjones91/ansible-community-box-modules/README.md

 ## Future Enhancements
 - More Box API integrations (File Uploads, Metadata, Sharing)
 - Better error handling & logging
-- Support for OAuth 2.0 instead of developer tokens
+- Exploring support for OAuth 2.0 instead of developer tokens
-- Ansible Galaxy publishing
+- Ansible Galaxy publishing (We will see)

 ---